timebertt/thesis-controller-sharding/content/40-design.md

 ![Kubernetes controller sharding architecture](../assets/design-overview.pdf)

-The design architecture heavily builds upon existing mechanisms of the Kubernetes API and controllers.
+The design heavily builds upon existing mechanisms of the Kubernetes API and controllers.
-It reuses established approaches from distributed databases and maps them to Kubernetes in a way that sharding is accomplished in a "Kubernetes-native" manner in order to leverage as much of the existing controller infrastructure as possible.
+It reuses established approaches from distributed databases and maps them to Kubernetes to implement sharding in a "Kubernetes-native" manner.
+This is done to leverage as much of the existing controller infrastructure as possible.

-Firstly, multiple instances of a single controller are deployed with the same configuration.
+Firstly, multiple instances of the controller are deployed with the same configuration.
-All instances are equal, though they are differentiated by a unique instance ID.
+All instances are equal, though one of them is elected to be the "sharder" using the usual lease-based leader election mechanism.
-In addition to the usual controllers, a new controller is added to all instances: the sharder.
+In addition to running the main controllers, the sharder is also responsible for performing sharding-related tasks.
-The sharder is a controller that reconciles API objects of a given kind and assigns them to the individual controller instances.
+Most importantly, this includes assigning API objects that should be sharded to individual controller instances.
 It persists object assignments by setting the `shard` label on the objects themselves to the ID of the responsible instance.
-As the sharder itself is responsible for mutating all API objects of a given kind, it must run under the usual leader election.
+The sharder components themselves are responsible for all API objects and bootstrapping the sharding mechanism.
+Hence, the sharder components are only executed as long as the instance is the current leader as they must not run in multiple instances concurrently.
-I.e., there is only a single active sharder at any given time and additional sharder instances are on standby.
+I.e., there is only a single active sharder at any given time and the sharder components in additional instances are on standby.
-The sharder itself watches and caches all API objects of the sharded kind.
-However, it uses a metadata-only watch to minimize the resulting resource usage.
+The sharder uses a metadata-only watch for all the sharded objects to minimize the resulting resource footprint.

 Each controller instance ("shard") maintains an individual lease ("shard lease"), which is used as a heartbeat resource to inform the sharder about the health status of all instances.
-The sharder watches the shard leases in addition to the sharded API objects themselves in order to react on state changes, e.g., addition or removal of shards.
+The sharder watches the shard leases in addition to the sharded API objects themselves in order to react to state changes, e.g., the addition or removal of shards.
-The sharded controllers watch and cache only the objects they are responsible for by filtering the watch/cache using a label selector on the `shard` label.
+The main controllers in all shards watch and cache only the objects they are responsible for by filtering the watch connection using a label selector on the `shard` label.

 ## Membership and Failure Detection {#sec:des-membership}

-To address requirement \ref{req:membership}, a lease-based membership and failure detection mechanism is used.
+To address requirement \ref{req:membership}, a lease-based membership and failure detection mechanism are used.
-The mechanism is heavily inspired by Bigtable [@bigtable2006] but adapted to use Kubernetes `Lease` objects stored in etcd instead of leases stored in Chubby [@chubby2006].
+The mechanism is heavily inspired by Bigtable but adapted to use Kubernetes `Lease` objects stored via the API server instead of leases stored in Chubby [@bigtable2006].

-The sharder performs usual leader election to ensure that there is only one active sharder at any given time.
+The sharder performs the usual leader election to ensure that there is only one active sharder at any given time.
 Additionally, each shard maintains an individual shard lease.
-Like usual leader election, the `Lease` API resource with the same fields and semantics is used for this purpose.
+Like usual leader election, the `Lease` API resource with the same fields and semantics are used for this purpose.
 However, shard leases use individual names that are equal to the shard's instance ID.
-The instance ID needs to be stable between restarts of the shard, so the hostname is used, i.e. the controller's Pod name.
+The instance ID needs to be stable between restarts of the shard, so the hostname is used, i.e., the controller's `Pod` name.
 On startup, the shards acquire the respective shard lease using the instance ID as name and holder identity.
-As with usual leader election, the shards periodically renew their leases after a configured duration.
+As with the usual leader election, the shards periodically renew their leases after a configured duration.
 As long as the shard actively holds its lease, it watches and reconciles objects that are assigned to itself.
 If the shard fails to renew its lease within a configured period, it needs to stop all sharded controllers immediately and terminate.